Cisco-Kosha/postgres-connector/README.md

 PostgreSQL is an open-source, relational database that enable you to efficiently store, retrieve, and manipulate data for your applications.
 PostgreSQL supports a wide range of data types, advanced querying capabilities, and features such as transactions and concurrency control, making it suitable for complex applications.

-The Kosha PostgreSQL connecter enables you to perform REST API operations from the PostgreSQL API in your Kosha workflow or custom application.
-Using the Kosha PostgreSQL connecter, you can directly access PostgreSQL to:
+The Kosha PostgreSQL connector enables you to perform REST API operations from the PostgreSQL API in your Kosha workflow or custom application.
+Using the Kosha PostgreSQL connector, you can directly access PostgreSQL to:

 * Manage table records
 * Get table metadata and schemas